paultsw/nice_pytorch/README.md

 ----------
 We plan to use the same four datasets as in the original paper (MNIST, TFD, SVHN, and CIFAR-10) and attempt to reproduce the results in the paper.
 At present, MNIST, SVHN, and CIFAR10 are supported; TFD is a bit harder to get access to (due to privacy issues regarding the faces, etc.)

-Running `python train.py --dataset={'mnist','cifar10','svhn','tfd'}` will download the relevant dataset and store it in the appropriate folder the first time you run it; subsequent runs will re-use the downloaded files.
+Running `python make_datasets.py` will download the relevant dataset and store it in the appropriate directory the first time you run it; subsequent runs will not re-download the datasets if they already exist.
+Additionally, the ZCA matrices will be computed for the relevant datasets that require them (CIFAR10, SVHN).

 `(TBD: comparisons to original repo & paper results here)`